utkarshcmu/grafana.org/content/blog/2017-10-13-timeshift-ep17.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="new-plugin-tag"><strong>NEW PLUGIN</strong></div><br/>
-				<strong><a href="https://grafana.com/plugins/camptocamp-prometheus-alertmanager-datasource?utm_source=blog&utm_campaign=timeshift_17" target="_blank">Prometheus Alert Manager Data Source</a></strong> - This new data source lets you show data from the Prometheus alertmanager in Grafana.
+				<strong><a href="https://grafana.com/plugins/camptocamp-prometheus-alertmanager-datasource?utm_source=blog&utm_campaign=timeshift_17" target="_blank">Prometheus Alertmanager Data Source</a></strong> - This new data source lets you show data from the Prometheus Alertmanager in Grafana.
 The Alertmanager handles alerts sent by client applications such as the Prometheus server.
 With this data source, you can show data in Table form or as a SingleStat.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/camptocamp-prometheus-alertmanager-datasource?utm_source=blog&utm_campaign=timeshift_17" target="_blank"><strong>Install Now</strong></a>